Estimated reading time: 5 minutes

 However, that meant I had to wait quite a while for the right consistency for the melted chocolate as well as for the “glue” on the pillar to dry sufficiently enough to start sticking the mini eggs on.
 Dark chocolate would have taken half the time.

-- about half a cup jam of your choice
+- about ½ cup jam of your choice

 - 24-30 Cadbury’s Flakes or something similar

-- 200g (7oz) Cadbury’s dairy milk or equivalent giant buttons (no breaking required!)
+- 200 g Cadbury's dairy milk or equivalent giant buttons (no breaking required!)

 - lots and lots AND LOTS of colourful mini eggs